 Once a Labor Relations Specialist who negotiated with and litigated against unions, Robbie has come to appreciate the fact that labor-management cooperation saves money.
 Understanding Federal Labor Relations covers labor law as supervisors, managers, union officials actually use it.
-From the statutory rights of management, union and employees to topics like conditions of employment, formal discussions, and unfair labor practices this seminar seeks to be more pragmatic than legalistic.
+From the statutory rights of management, union and employees to topics like changing conditions of employment, formal discussions, scope of bargaining, and unfair labor practices this seminar seeks to be more pragmatic than legalistic.

 Most clients have Robbie present Understanding Federal Labor Relations to audiences from both sides of the table – something he’s been doing since the late 1980s.
 GPS also has off-the-shelf seminars that cover the particulars of labor management partnerships/forums and interest-based bargaining.
-Robbie ensures that folks have fun while learning how labor law looks at ground level.
+Robbie ensures that folks have fun while learning how labor law looks from ground level.
 If it’s your agency invested in training that brings union and management closer together, consider GPS.

 Robbie Kunreuther had the unpleasant task of firing civil service employees whose performance or behavior couldn’t be corrected.
 He understands why managers would rather avoid such traumatic decisions and how employees should be accountable for their own employment success or failure.
 Dealing with Performance and Conduct Issues focuses on correcting the problem in the most practical time frame with the least amount of documentation.

 Because these cases are so likely to result in litigation, the class covers how cases are won and lost when challenged.
 Robbie represented the government before the Merit Systems Protection Board, labor arbitrators and the EEOC.
-He explodes common myths, focuses on the possible, and explodes common myths – while focusing on a competent, hard-working majority that needs to be relieved of workplace distractions.
+He explodes common myths while focusing on the possible.
+This seminar turns participants’ attention toward the competent, hard-working majority that needs to be relieved of workplace distractions.
 The cost of this seminar will be more than recouped if just 1-2 people attending leave with the understanding how a persistent performance or conduct problem can be successfully addressed.
 Call or e-mail Robbie for a course agenda and other details.